What Is Composite Decking?

 | Annual time investment | 1–2 hours | Full weekend or hire it out |

-Over a 20-year period, the maintenance costs for a wood deck can easily exceed the initial price difference between wood and composite.
-That is why we tell homeowners: composite costs more on day one, but often costs less over the life of the deck.
+Over a 20-year span, wood deck maintenance costs can easily exceed the initial price gap between wood and composite.
+Composite costs more on day one, but often costs less over the life of the deck.

 | Cost Category | Pressure-Treated Wood | Cedar | Composite (mid-range) | Composite (premium) |